agrybauskas/rotag/README.md

 ```

 ## Installation
-In order to install rotag, the following commands have to be executed in the
+In order to build rotag, the following commands have to be executed in the
 top rotag directory.

 ```bash
 make
 ```

-After the installation the environment has to be set.
+After the installation, the environment has to be set.
 The commands can be placed
 in `~/.bashrc` file.

 ```bash